2021 Annual Security Report

-The College contracts with Summit Security, and operates under the guidance of the Chief Operating Officer.
+The College contracts with Allied Universal Security Services, and operates under the guidance of the Chief Operating Officer.
 NCC’s campus security personnel are not authorized to arrest or detain individuals, but are authorized to ask for identification and to determine whether individuals have a legitimate reason to access the campus.

 NCC’s Department of Security is located on the East Campus in room E214.
 Security officers are stationed in the lobbies of the East Campus, West Campus, the Center for Information and Technology (C.I.T.) and the Health, Wellness & Science wing.
 Routine patrols are continuously made throughout the buildings and parking lots.

 NCC works closely with the community and state law enforcement, and maintains a zero-tolerance policy for all reported crimes.
 NCC encourages the campus community members to remain aware of personal safety, and work cooperatively with the campus to ensure the security of all.
 Our College has an excellent record of safety and security, but the campus will remain safe only if we take our responsibilities to ourselves and others seriously.

 NCC and the Department of Security take a proactive approach to preventing crimes.
 We implement many resources and training programs to students, faculty and staff to increase safety, and safe bystander intervention.
 Some examples include:

 - New Student Orientation: The Security Site Manager will inform students and their families about campus security procedures and practices, as well as encourage students to be responsible for their own security and the security of others.